ebalmas/CIRIseq/README.md

 Seurat v5 (released 2023) broke the `slot =` argument in `GetAssayData()`.
-The CIRI package uses `SeuratObject::GetAssayData(assay = "RNA", layer = "counts")` throughout.
-If you see:
+The CIRI package uses `SeuratObject::GetAssayData(assay = "RNA", layer = "counts")` throughout, so this is already handled — if you see:

 ```
 Error: The `slot` argument of `GetAssayData()` was deprecated in SeuratObject 5.0.0
 ```

-update the CIRI package: `devtools::install_github("ebalmas/CIRIseq", ref = "V4", force = TRUE)`
+make sure you're on the latest `V5_CIRIseq` install and haven't got a stale `SeuratObject` cached: `devtools::install_github("ebalmas/CIRIseq", ref = "V5_CIRIseq", force = TRUE)`.

 ---